fath1993/government_electronic_procurement_system/README.md

-# Python Django Selenium Automation for Government Electronic Procurement System
+# Python Selenium Automation for Government Electronic Procurement System

-This project is a web application that automates interactions with a government electronic procurement system using Python, Django, and Selenium.
-The goal is to streamline the procurement process, making it more efficient and user-friendly for users involved in government procurement activities.
+This project utilizes Python and Selenium to automate interactions with a government electronic procurement system.
+The automation aims to streamline procurement tasks, making the process more efficient and reducing the need for manual input.

 ## Table of Contents
 - [Features](#features)